codecapsules-io/codecapsules-docs/docs/tutorials/stripe-checkout-and-email-with-flask.md

 ### Project directory restructuring

-To make a functional web application out of our template, Flask requires a specific directory structure, so we will need to reorganise the `project` directory.
+To make a functional web application out of our template, Flask requires a specific directory structure, so we will need to reorganize the `project` directory.
 To do this:

 1. Create a new directory named `static` in the `project` directory.